ansemin/HydroFast/README.md

 *These steps should be performed in **your first terminal**.*

 1. **Activate Virtual Environment**:
-    - If you don’t have one, create it using the command `xx` and activate using `yy`:
+    - If you don't have one, create it using the command `xx` and activate using `yy`:
         ```bash
         # Create the virtual environment
         python -m venv env